-It is an evolution of the Bank of Successful Projects of the Public Management of the Province of Buenos Aires (BPE)26 established in 2002, which incorporates the participation of Municipalities, Third Sector Organizations and Citizens in general.
+It is an evolution of the Bank of Successful Projects of the Public Management of the Province of Buenos Aires (BPE)26

-The Bank for Public Management Innovation Projects (BPI), created in 2004, is related to the Provincial Prize for Innovation in Public Management and is an initiative whose purpose is to enhance the intellectual heritage of the provincial State as a form to contribute to the efficient use of public resources and to the achievement of the objectives and goals of public policies.
+26 The Bank of Projects and Successful Experiences of the Latin American Institute for Economic and Social Planning for Latin America and the Caribbean (ILPES), was designed to ensure that countries have a tool that allows them to learn about experiences and projects, and to incorporate lessons in actions financed with investment resources.
+One of the pilot programs was developed in the Republic of The Bank for Public Management Innovation Projects (BPI), created in 2004, is related to the Provincial Prize for Innovation in Public Management and is an initiative whose purpose is to enhance the intellectual heritage of the provincial State as a form to contribute to the efficient use of public resources and to the achievement of the objectives and goals of public policies.
 The application authority of the BIS and the Prize is the Undersecretariat for Modernization of the State, under the General Secretariat of the Interior.